 The Give ‘n’ Gos are my go-to everyday boxer brief.
 Work, travel, hiking, you name it — they get the job done.
 They’re comfy, breathable, and antimicrobial (odor-resistant).
 Each pair has a good 3+ years of life before they begin to wear out and lose their elasticity.

-The Darn Tough Hikers are the perfect backpacking sock.
-They’re durable, breathable, and comfortable — an unstoppable combination.
+The Darn Tough Light Hikers are the perfect backpacking sock.
+They’re durable, comfortable, and extremely breathable — an unstoppable combination.
 I never realized how important a good pair of hiking socks was until I geeked out while wearing my first pair of these.